-How To Be A Great Virtual Grandparent (2023 Update)
+How To Be A Great Virtual Grandparent

 My parents are well versed in being long distance grandparents, because four of their grandchildren live in Sydney.
 They never expected though that they would need to be virtual grandparents for their grandkids closer to home.

-As lockdown continues, I’ve taken inspiration from them and other friends to compile tips on generation bridging activities and how to be a great virtual grandparent.
+As quarantine continues, I’ve taken inspiration from them and other friends to compile tips on generation bridging activities and how to be a great virtual grandparent.
 We hope you find this article on things to do on a video call with kids helpful for keeping your family connected.

 First of all though, let’s acknowledge that virtually connecting grandparents and grandchildren is easier said than done.
 It requires a level of attention and discipline from the younger generation which isn’t always easy (they don’t always want to sit still and engage do they?!) and this can upset long distance grandparents.
 And make it stressful for the parent who is trying to help and please everyone.

 Don’t put pressure on the situation.
 Some days, the technology won’t work or little ones won’t be in the mood to talk.
 Accept that this happens and move on.
 Use our top tips below on how to be a great virtual grandparent, and hopefully the next time you all sit down ‘together’ virtually, it will go smoothly!
-Read on for how to connect with grandchildren during lockdown.

 Virtual Grandparent Activities With Young Grandchildren